Assa228/Assa228/README.md

   </a>
 </p>

-- 👨‍💻 I’m working as Cybersecurity Engineer.
+- 👨‍💻 I’m a Cybersecurity Engineer
-- 🔭 I’m also working on some projects in python (so far the best language in the world).
+- 🔭 I’m working on some projects in python (so far the best language in the world)
 - 🎮 I love gaming.
 - ☕️ I hate coffee btw !